johnmays/CSDS_435_Projects/project1/README.md

 - tqdm

 # Running Code:
 All of our .py files should be in one directory.

+training.csv should be in a directory named "data".
+The "data" directory should be on the same level as all of the .py files.

+You can simply run compare.py to output the three figures in our writeup and compare all the models.
+By default, it will run 5-fold cross-validation split on all 6 models, but you can change that at the head of the file.
+It takes about twenty minutes to run it all on my 2020 Macbook Pro.

-You may either call individual classifiers like so:
+You can also call individual classifiers like so, if you need to.

 ```
 from naivebayes import NaiveBayes